Home New Products Books & Maps Software Archival Products Print & Bind News & How-To Upcoming Events Tech Support Contact Us

 Observe migration patterns

 Migration patterns among Irish immigrants are important clues to tracing any family's origins.
 Both group migration (in which relatives or friends immigrate as a group at one time) and chain migration (in which later immigrants follow relatives or friends who immigrated earlier) were prominent features of the Irish exodus.
 Some communities were settled largely by Irish immigrants from a particular place in Ireland.
 In urban areas, Irish from a particular county often concentrated in a particular section of a city over the years as friends and relatives from Ireland joined earlier immigrants.
-An example is Bruce S. Elliott's study in Irish Migrants in the Canadas: A New Approach of the chain migration of 775 Protestant families from County Tipperary, Ireland, to the Ontario and Quebec provinces of Canada.
+An example is Bruce S. Elliott's study in Irish Migrants in the Canadas: A New Approach - Second Edition of the chain migration of 775 Protestant families from County Tipperary, Ireland, to the Ontario and Quebec provinces of Canada.

 Document the immigrant's life as a whole